 Our compensation programs are designed to motivate strong annual and long-term performance.
-We set a majority of total compensation (base salary, annual incentives and long-term incentives) for the NEOs to be "at risk", meaning that the compensation is earned by meeting annual or long-term performance goals or is influenced by stock price.
-The 2021 compensation elements with "at risk" components are as follows:
+We set a majority of NEOs' total compensation (base salary, annual incentives and long-term incentives) to be "at risk", meaning that the compensation is earned by meeting annual or long-term performance goals or is influenced by our stock price.
+The 2022 compensation elements with "at risk" components are as follows: